Is Japan expensive…?

 But the cost of travelling in Japan doesn’t have to be so high.
 We’re travellers!
 Once we escape those pesky systems like buying fuel and paying taxes, you’ll find a neat surprise.

-The food prices in Japan are actually pretty reasonable.
+The fresh food prices in Japan are actually pretty reasonable.
 And that’s seriously awesome because the food in Japan is so good!
 Like, holy mother of sushi trains, I die every time.

 Being treated to sushi keeps food prices in Japan down